Master Your Tempo Run Heart Rate: A Step-by-Step Guide

 • Pace: Strive for a challenging yet manageable speed, similar to what you could maintain for an hour during a race.

-Research shows that athletes who incorporate speed workouts into their training often experience notable improvements in endurance and race performance.
+Research shows that athletes who incorporate into their training often experience notable improvements in endurance and race performance.
 For instance, a 2021 study found that interval runs were the most significant predictor of enhanced athletic performance, surpassing the benefits of easy runs and total training mileage.
 Coaches emphasize that these workouts not only improve lactate clearance but also help runners develop pacing control and confidence in their fitness levels.
-As running coach Jes Woods wisely notes, 'Enhancing your pace or lactate threshold is akin to improving your miles per gallon on your vehicle.'
+As running coach Jes Woods wisely notes, 'Enhancing your pace or is akin to improving your miles per gallon on your vehicle.'

 Before you begin your speed work, it’s essential to warm up for 10 to 15 minutes at a conversational pace to prevent injury.
 Including pace workouts in your regimen can lead to significant improvements in both velocity and stamina, which can be especially beneficial for older individuals looking to maintain their fitness.
 Remember, you’re not alone in this journey; support is always available, and taking these steps can truly enhance your running experience.